 I want to continue doing the things I enjoy rather than the things I have to do.
 I’ll never shy away from challenges.
 I’ll always avoid boredom and that means keeping myself busy.
 I want to ensure the next generation, including my children, have more opportunities than I ever did.

-Our online alumni speaker event, An Evening with Nazir Afzal OBE, is on Tuesday 15th September 2020 between 6 pm and 7 pm.
-If you're a ULaw alumnus, you can book your place by emailing firstname.lastname@example.org
+Join us for our upcoming virtual event, an evening with ULaw alumnus Nazir Afzal OBE on the 22 Feb at 6pm.
+If you're a ULaw alumnus, you can book your place by emailing [email protected]